yassermessahli/sql-injection-detection/README.md

 ## LLMs models for SQL injection detection.

+The SQL injection detection problem is such a major and hard problem that made many researchers working for it for years.
+Many research papers was released about this problematic, that I analyzed some of them during the internship.
+This project can be just another idea for solving this major problem, it can be a good starting point for researchers to develop an even more sophisticated model that well detect SQL injections.

 This project implements an anomaly detection model based on an AutoEncoder architecture with LSTM layers to capture long-term dependencies.

 The objective is to detect whether an input represents an SQL injection or normal text.